Thunder-Ultra/Chat-Application/README.md

 # Chat-Application
-An Simple Chat Application with End to End Security readme maker github
+An Simple Chat Application with End to End Security.

 ## How to run the project ?